Batmobile: Batman: Arkham series

-In Batman: Arkham Asylum, a version of the Batmobile appears with a design heavily influenced by the one used in Batman (1989 film) and Batman: The Animated Series.
-In the game, it is vandalized by Harley Quinn and the Blackgate prisoners.
+In Batman: Arkham Asylum, a version of the Batmobile appears with a design heavily influenced by the one used in the 1989 Batman film and Batman: The Animated Series.
+In the game, it is vandalized by Harley Quinn and the Blackgate Penitentiary prisoners.
 Batman later controls the Batmobile remotely using his utility belt to take Bane into the sea along with it.
-In Batman: Arkham City, the Batmobile appears in the Batcave Predator Challenge Map and was back under re-construction following its tussle with Bane, thus explaining its absence in the rest of the game.
-In Batman: Arkham Origins, a prototype of the Batmobile was seen in the Batcave and was under construction by Batman, under the working title "Urban Assault Vehicle" and when scanned in Detective Mode its description: "Armored to resist direct collisions and small arms fire.
+In Batman: Arkham City, the Batmobile appears in the Batcave Predator Challenge Map under re-construction following its tussle with Bane, thus explaining its absence in the rest of the game.
+In Batman: Arkham Origins, a prototype of the Batmobile is seen in the Batcave under construction by Batman, under the working title "Urban Assault Vehicle"; when scanned in Detective Mode its description reads: "Armored to resist direct collisions and small arms fire.
 Multiple LTL armaments.
 Shield tracking profiles reduced thermal/radar footprint.
 1.200BHP.
 7MPG.
 Status: Under Maintenance."
 After Bane destroyed the Batcave, the prototype fell off the ledge, destroyed, with Alfred under the rubble.
 The destroyed remains of that early Batmobile could still be seen on the ledge.

-In Batman: Arkham Knight, a different version of the Batmobile—Urban Assault Vehicle—retains its classic shape and designs; but is heavily influenced by the ones used in The Dark Knight Trilogy.
-The car is an off-road vehicle, highly maneuverable, possessed numerous non-lethal deterrents, heavier than a light tank, the ability to absorb impact makes it nearly indestructible and affected anything it collided within a similar fashion.
+In Batman: Arkham Knight, a different version of the Batmobile—Urban Assault Vehicle—retains its classic shape and designs, but is heavily influenced by the ones used in The Dark Knight Trilogy.
+The car is an off-road vehicle, highly maneuverable, possessing numerous non-lethal deterrents, heavier than a light tank; the ability to absorb impact makes it nearly indestructible and affects anything it collides with in a similar fashion.
 It can be called to Batman instantly with the press of a button and can eject Batman hundreds of feet in the air to instantly begin gliding.
 Batman can also control the Batmobile remotely using his Batmobile Remote gadget and it can even support Batman while he is fighting free-flow combat via a Batmobile assisted Special Takedown.
-Like the Batsuit and gadgets, the Batmobile can be upgraded and even has its own alternate skins (such as one based on the Batmobile from 1960 TV series).
+Like the Batsuit and gadgets, the Batmobile can be upgraded and even has its own alternate skins (such as one based on the Batmobile from the 1960s TV series).
 The game also features Batmobiles from other Batman media that appear as DLC and are used in the main game upon the main story's completion as well as in special Racing AR Challenges.